Skunk Anansie: Formation and early career: 1994–2001

-The group played its first gig at London's Splash club in March 1994, subsequently taking six weeks to record its debut album, Paranoid & Sunburnt, with producer Sylvia Massy at a "haunted house" outside the city.
-The band's first single, "Selling Jesus," was featured on the soundtrack of the film Strange Days; Stoosh followed in 1996.
+Stoosh followed in 1996.
 Both albums were released by One Little Indian Records.
 After switching to the Virgin label in 1998, their third album, Post Orgasmic Chill, was released in 1999.

 In 1996, the band played a set at the Coppid Beech Hotel, Bracknell during a record label event.

-In 1999, the band were the last band of the 20th Century to headline Glastonbury Festival; closing the Pyramid Stage on Sunday 27 June.
+They headlined the 1999 Glastonbury Festival, closing the Pyramid Stage on Sunday 27 June.

-Throughout the 1990s, the group toured globally with such bands as U2, Aerosmith, Feeder, Lenny Kravitz, Bad Religion, Rollins Band, Therapy?, Rammstein, Killing Joke, Soulfly, Sevendust, Oomph!, Muse, Staind, Powerman 5000, Veruca Salt, Marion and A Perfect Circle.
+Throughout the 1990s, the group toured internationally with such bands as U2, Aerosmith, Feeder, Lenny Kravitz, Bad Religion, Rollins Band, Therapy?, Rammstein, Killing Joke, Soulfly, Sevendust, Oomph!, Muse, Staind, Powerman 5000, Veruca Salt, Marion and A Perfect Circle.

+Skunk Anansie were unable to repeat their success in the U.S. However, they did have several concerts there, with the first being in Pittsburgh, Pennsylvania in 2001 and their second in 2016 in Brooklyn, New York City.

 Side projects: 2002–2008

-After their split in April 2001, Skin embarked on a solo career.
-Her debut solo album Fleshwounds, co-written with longtime songwriting partner Len Arran was released in September 2003 and Fake Chemical State was released in March 2006.
-She has also provided vocals for a number of other acts' songs.
+After the band's split in April 2001, Skin embarked on a solo career.
+Her debut album, Fleshwounds, co-written with longtime songwriting partner Len Arran, was released in September 2003 and Fake Chemical State was released in March 2006.
+She has also provided vocals for a number of other acts.